-Dr. Libby has been practicing emergency and critical care medicine in the Charleston area since 2003 and became the hospital director of Veterinary Emergency Care—North Charleston in 2005.
+Dr. Libby has been practicing emergency and critical care medicine in the Charleston area since 2003 and we are thrilled to have him as our Emergency Medical Director.
 Dr. Libby and the other staff members at Veterinary Emergency Care are committed to providing the most compassionate and practical patient care.
 He understands how difficult and challenging unexpected pet emergencies can be and will strive to work closely with you and your local veterinarian to achieve the best possible treatment for your pet.

 Outside of the hospital, Dr. Libby enjoys spending time & traveling with his wife, fishing, surfing and hanging out with their American Foxhound, named Lady Mary, and hedgehog, named Penelope.